 Despite the fact that it may be the largest financial transaction you will ever make, advancements in technology have made it easier than ever to pre-qualify and then to officially apply for a mortgage loan.
-When applying for a home loan, specific documentation such as income verification is required.
+When applying for a home loan, specific documentation such as income verification or asset verification is required (you can read this article to find all documents required throughout the home loan process).
 Don’t worry, we’re going to break down this piece of the process and dispel the myth that providing various types of income documentation is complicated.

 Because a mortgage is a significant amount of money loaned, lenders want to make sure you can make those monthly payments and ultimately repay the loan, without the risk of missing payments, default or significant financial burden on the borrower.
 Income verification is a basic component of this, and your lender will want the paperwork to back it up.
 While different lenders may require different documentation, as do different loan products (think FHA and VA streamlines if you’re looking for fewer docs), you can consider the following as verifiable sources of income that will need official documents:

 - Employment income

 - Bonus, overtime and commission income

 - Dividend and interest income

 - Child Support, Alimony/Spousal Support, or Separate Maintenance Income

 Understanding the Verifiable Sources of Income When Getting a Mortgage